LucaCappelletti94/hyperloglog-rs/README.md

 This is a Rust library that provides an implementation of the HyperLogLog (HLL) algorithm, trying to be parsimonious with memory.

+This implementation already provides almost all the benefits available from [HyperLogLog++](https://static.googleusercontent.com/media/research.google.com/it//pubs/archive/40671.pdf).
+We **do not** intend to integrate the sparse registers feature, as the use cases for this library focus of cases where registers need to be a relatively small number and a dense set.
+Except for that, all other observations provided in the HLL++ paper are already implemented.

 ## What is HyperLogLog?
 HLL is a probabilistic algorithm that is used for estimating the cardinality of a set with very high accuracy while using a very small amount of memory.
 The algorithm was invented by Philippe Flajolet and Éric Fusy in 2007, and since then, it has been widely used in many fields, including database systems, search engines, and social networks.